Here are some of the questions we hear most often from people wanting to try gliding.

 I’ve got a voucher how do I book?

-Please send a text to one our contact numbers, requesting a date and time and saying who you are with contact details.
+Once we resume trial lessons please send a text to one our contact numbers, requesting a date and time and saying who you are with contact details.
 We will reply confirming the appointment if we are able to fly you.

 How many people can you fly in one day?